rogorido/sistercities/sistercities.md

 # Graphics with ggplot2

 There are several ways to analyze the data we have prepared, but in this tutorial we will concentrate on their graphical representation.
-In R there are three main possibilities to create graphs: the [plotting functions](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/plot.html) provided by the standard installation of R, the package [lattice](https://cran.r-project.org/web/packages/lattice/index.html), and finally [ggplot2](http://ggplot2.org/), which is the system we will learn here.
+In R there are three main possibilities to create graphs: the [plotting functions](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/plot.html) provided by the standard installation of R, the package [lattice](http://lattice.r-forge.r-project.org/), and finally [ggplot2](http://ggplot2.tidyverse.org/), which is the system we will learn here.

 ## ggplot2: General aspects

-ggplot2 has many advantages:
+But why should you use ggplot2 at all?
+If you plan to work with R, ggplot2 has many advantages:

 1. it is very powerful, but at the same time relatively simple,
+2. it creates beautiful publication-ready graphs,
-2. it has a lot of [extensions](http://www.ggplot2-exts.org/) which are increasingly being developed by the community.
+3. it has a lot of [extensions](http://www.ggplot2-exts.org/) which are increasingly being developed by the community.
 They enhance the possibilities of ggplot2 adding new functions, new types of graphs, new themes, etc.
-3. it also has the possibility to create maps.
+4. it also has the possibility to create maps.

 Creating good graphics is a complicated issue, because you have to take into account different aspects: the information you want to convey, the many possibilities of showing this information (scatterplots, boxplots, histogramms, and so on), the many aspects of a plot which can be adapted (axes, transformation of variable, etc.).
 But how does ggplot2 cope with this complexity? ggplot2 is based on a theoretical book which proposes a so-called